Espalier: Belgian fence

 A Belgian fence is created by cutting back an unbranched, slender tree to between 15 and 18 in above the ground.
 The topmost three buds are allowed to form; one in the middle is trained vertically while two others are trained into a V shape.
 Any other buds are rubbed away.
 Removing the vertical stem completes the individual V-shaped espalier.
 By placing many similarly trained trees in a line two feet apart with their branches trained to the same plane, a Belgian fence is created.

-The Belgian fence is an intermediary form that can then be used to train onward to many other forms of espalier, including: Step-over, where the branches are lowered down to the horizontal in autumn while still flexible enough and tied to a trellis; Fan, where the branches are lowered and cut back then trained further; Horizontal T, where the branches are trained to horizontal as with step-over but the vertical stem is trained up to another level and cut usually in spring of the second year, where another V shape is created and the resulting branches finally being lowered to another wire in autumn of the second year.
+The Belgian fence is an intermediary form that can then be used to train onward to many other forms of espalier, including step-over, where the branches are lowered down to the horizontal in autumn while still flexible enough and tied to a trellis; fan, where the branches are lowered and cut back then trained further; and horizontal T, where the branches are trained to horizontal as with step-over but the vertical stem is trained up to another level and cut usually in spring of the second year, where another V shape is created and the resulting branches finally being lowered to another wire in autumn of the second year.
 Multiple levels of horizontal branching can be trained in this way.